 It took me about 30 minutes to get the sewing machine threaded and a bobbin filled.
 Basically, the thread pattern through the machine is similar to my old sewing machine, but all the hooks and holes look different and I had to figure out what each little gizmo looked like so I could put the thread through or around the correct gizmo.
 There have been some changes in the last 50+ years.
 Last week, I bought some remnants so I could practice sewing and get used to my new machines.
 I sewed and serged one six-inch seam, then declared myself ready to roll.
 Confidence, yes!

 My bed pillow is fat and has to be stuffed tightly to fit a standard pillowcase.
 That makes the pillow so hard, it’s not comfortable.
-Being a clever seamstress, I buy an extra matching pillowcase, cut a strip from it, and add the strip to the “real” pillowcase to make the pillowcase a little wider, allowing the pillow to be softer.
+Being a clever seamstress, I bought an extra matching pillowcase, cut a strip from it, and add the strip to the “real” pillowcase to make the pillowcase a little wider, allowing the pillow to be softer.
 We had to buy new sheets for our new mattress, and today was the day to ditch my old pillowcase and adjust a new one for my fat pillow.
 Success and a new pillowcase for me tonight.

 Most fun I had: Automatic needle threading and automatic thread cutting.
 Woo-ee!